utiso/dorkbot/README.md

 These options are applicable regardless of module chosen

 * blacklist - file containing (regex) patterns to blacklist from scans (default: config/blacklist.txt)
-* vulndir - directory to save vulnerability report (default: vulnerabilities/)
+* report_dir - directory to save vulnerability report (default: reports/)
 * log - log file to append scan activity (default: prints to stdout)
 * label - friendly name field to include in vulnerability report
 * count - number of urls to scan, or -1 to scan all urls (default: -1)
-* simulate - process blacklist / fingerprints but do not actually scan any urls
+* random - scan urls in random order

 ### arachni ###
 Scan targets with Arachni command-line scanner.